Skip to content

 What else do I need to know?

-• Mentees are required to attend a 2 hour online orientation session that will take place in September before the program begins.
-There will also be a shorter training/reflection session midway through the program that mentees are required to attend.
+• Mentees are required to attend a 2 hour online orientation session that takes place before the program begins.

 • Occasionally, guests from the autistic community are invited to join AMP via Zoom to present on different topics and take questions.
 All AMP participants are invited to attend!